ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ##### Peers Identification

 Trust assertions are made about, and by, peers identifiable with identifiers derived from public keys or directly using a public key.
-This enables peers to sign assertions and be verified.
+This enables peers to sign and verify assertions.

 Identification of peers SHOULD make use of key pair-based mechanism to facilitate interoperability and verifiability.
 - **[Decentralized Identifiers (DIDs)][DID]** with key pair-based methods for off-chain assertions.